Chicago Surgical Error Lawyer

 - Fractured bones with unknown origin

-- Operating on the wrong body part
+- Surgeons operating on the wrong body part (wrong-site errors)

 - Burns of unknown origin